shawndibble/ultima/content/People/Rodger.md

 Arch mage of the Mage's Guild located in [[Baldur's Gate]].

-Been helping us with accomplishing our primary quest of locating all the phylacteries
+Been helping us with accomplishing our primary quest to [[Release all the Phylacteries]].